-1. Length
+Length

 The length of appointment may be for a single term or academic year.
-Twelve month contracts may be used is certain circumstances assuming all enrollment requirements can be met.
+Twelve month contracts may be used in certain circumstances assuming all enrollment requirements can be met.

-2. Time Commitment
+Time Commitment

 Full-time Graduate Assistants are required to work 20 hours per week.
-Students must take at least 6 credits.\
+Students must be enrolled in at least 6 credits.

 Part-time Graduate Assistants are required to work 10 hours per week.
-Students must take at least 3 credits.\
+Students must be enrolled in at least 3 credits.

-Enrollment hours are verified by the Office of Graduate Studies each semester.
+Enrollment hours are verified by the Graduate School each semester.